Surprising Reason Why ‘SpongeBob’ Characters Appeared In Super Bowl Halftime Show

 — mattress (@semattis) February 4, 2019

-Inquisitr reported that reactions to the performances were hilarious.
-At the half, the Patriots led the Rams 3 to 0, and so far it had been a bit of a snoozer, so fans were ready to enjoy something awesome during halftime.
+The Inquisitr reported that reactions to the performances were hilarious.
+At the half, the Patriots led the Rams 3-0, so fans were ready to enjoy something awesome during halftime.
 Unfortunately, the show did not live up to the typical Super Bowl hype.
-In fact, by the end of halftime when both teams came back onto the field, viewers were not any happier than they had been when the teams ran off the field.
-Overall, SpongeBob appeared to be the MVP of the entire night despite his brief appearance.
+In fact, by the end of halftime, when both teams came back onto the field, viewers were not any happier than they had been when the teams ran off the field.
+Overall, SpongeBob appeared to be the MVP of the entire night, despite his brief appearance.